algorandfoundation/specs/dev/ledger.md

   any account referenced by an address listed in the transaction's `Accounts` field.
 An attempt to read an Algo balance or asset balance for any other account will cause program execution to fail.

+## Compact certificate transaction

+A special transaction is used to disseminate and store compact certificates.
+The type of a compact certificate transaction is `cert`.
+This type of transaction must always be issued from a special sender address, which is the hash of the domain-separation prefix `SpecialAddr` with the string `CompactCertSender`.
+The transaction must not have any signature, must not have any fee, must have an empty note, must not have the rekeying field set, must not have any lease, and must not be part of a transaction group.

+The compact certificate transaction includes three additional fields:

+- Under msgpack key `certtype`, the type of the compact certificate;
+  currently always zero.

+- Under msgpack key `certrnd`, the round number whose block header is signed by this compact certificate.

+- Under msgpack key `cert`, the compact certificate fields as defined in the compact certificate format subsection of the cryptographic primitive specification document.

+In order for a compact certificate transaction to be valid, the round of the compact certificate (`certrnd`) must be exactly equal to the next expected compact certificate round in the block header, as described [above](#compact-certificate-state).
+When a compact certificate transaction is applied to the state, the next expected compact certificate round for that type of compact certificate is incremented by $\delta_{CC}$.

+To encourage the formation of shorter compact certificates, the rule for validity of compact certificate transactions is dependent on the round number of the block in which a compact certificate transaction appears.
+In particular, the signed weight of a compact certificate must be:

+- Equal to the full weight of all participants, `TotalWeight`, if the containing block's round number is no greater than the certificate's `certrnd` plus $\delta_{CC}/2+2$.

+- At least the minimum weight being proven by the certificate, `ProvenWeight, if the containing block's round number is no less than the certificate's `certrnd` plus $\delta_{CC}+2`.

+- At least $ProvenWeight + (TotalWeight - ProvenWeight) * Offset / (\delta_{CC} / 2)$,
+  if the containing block's round number is the certificate's `certrnd` plus
+  $\delta_{CC}/2+2+Offset$.

 ## Validity and State Changes